Zócalo/Tenochtitlan metro station: Name and pictogram

-The pictogram represents the coat of arms of Mexico, which depicts an eagle perched on a prickly pear cactus devouring a snake.
-The station is named after the Zócalo, the main square of Mexico City.
+The pictogram depicts the coat of arms of Mexico, showing an eagle perched on a prickly pear cactus devouring a snake.
+The station is named after the Zócalo, Mexico City's main square.

-The term zócalo originally means "base" in architecture.
-In the era of Antonio López de Santa Anna, there were plans to erect a monument dedicated to the Mexican War of Independence at the square.
-An 8 m long and 30 cm high pedestal was constructed in 1843, but the project was canceled due to the Mexican–American War.
+The term zócalo originally referred to an architectural base or plinth.
+During the era of Antonio López de Santa Anna, plans were made to erect a monument to the Mexican War of Independence in the square.
+In 1843, an 8 m long and 30 cm high pedestal was constructed, but the project was abandoned due to the Mexican–American War.
+As a result, "zócalo" came to be used as a synonym for "square" or "plaza" in Mexican Spanish, and its usage eventually spread throughout the country.
 The pedestal was eventually buried and remained uncovered until 2017.
-As a result, "zócalo" came to be used as a synonym for "square" or "plaza" in Mexican Spanish, and its usage eventually spread throughout the country.

 In August 2020, system authorities updated the station’s signage to "Zócalo/Tenochtitlan" and announced that the change would be formalized in a civic ceremony.
-The station was officially renamed on 13 August 2021 in commemoration of the 500th anniversary of the Fall of Tenochtitlan, the capital of the Aztec Empire.
-The formal ceremony took place on 19 August, during which Avenida Puente de Alvarado and the nearby Metrobús station, both previously named after the Spanish conquistador Pedro de Alvarado, were also renamed to Calzada México-Tenochtitlan and México-Tenochtitlan station, respectively.
+The station was officially renamed on 13 August 2021 to commemorate the 500th anniversary of the fall of Tenochtitlan, the capital of the Aztec Empire.
+The formal ceremony took place on 19 August, during which Avenida Puente de Alvarado and the nearby Metrobús station, both previously named after the Spanish conquistador Pedro de Alvarado, were also renamed to Calzada México-Tenochtitlan and México Tenochtitlan station, respectively.

 Incidents

-On 29 March 1998, a drunk passenger began shooting at users, injuring a security guard who attempted to intervene.
-Due to its central location, Zócalo/Tenochtitlan station is frequently closed by authorities for various reasons.
-It has been closed for national security concerns, during the COVID-19 pandemic in Mexico, for live events at the Zócalo, and during protests in the area.
-The station closed 358 times between 2019 and 31 July 2024—most of the tenure of Andrés Manuel López Obrador as president, with 162 closures resulting from the COVID-19 pandemic.
-These frequent closures impacted local businesses significantly.
+On 29 March 1998, a drunk passenger opened fire at users, injuring a security guard who attempted to intervene.
+Due to its central location, Zócalo/Tenochtitlan station is frequently closed by authorities for various reasons, including national security concerns, during the COVID-19 pandemic in Mexico, for live events at the Zócalo, and during protests in the area.
+The station closed 358 times between 2019 and 31 July 2024—covering most of the presidency of Andrés Manuel López Obrador—with 162 closures attributed to the COVID-19 pandemic.
+These frequent closures significantly impacted local businesses.
 The station has also been vandalized multiple times by demonstrators.